 The Durability of Vinyl Roofing Membranes

 Around the world, and going back decades, billions of square feet of thermoplastic polyvinyl chloride (PVC), or vinyl, roofing are installed on buildings in diverse climates.
-It is a material that has proven performance to withstand thermal cycles, wind loads, structural movement and temperature extremes.
-Vinyl membranes are constructed of a flexible, tear- and water-resistant polymer reinforced with fiberglass non-woven mats or polyester woven scrims.
-These components ensure vinyl’s dimensional stability and capacity to respond to a building’s normal expansion and contraction process as well as challenges from the elements.
+It is a durable roofing material that has proven performance to withstand thermal cycles, wind loads, structural movement and temperature extremes.
+Vinyl roofing membranes are constructed of a flexible, tear- and water-resistant polymer reinforced with fiberglass non-woven mats or polyester woven scrims.
+These roofing components ensure vinyl’s dimensional stability, durability, and capacity to respond to a building’s normal expansion and contraction process as well as challenges from the elements.

 What makes vinyl so durable?

-- Meets or exceeds wind uplift requirements – Properly designed vinyl roofing can meet or exceed the wind uplift requirements needed to obtain FM approvals.
+- Meets or exceeds wind uplift requirements – Properly designed vinyl roofing systems provide durability and can meet or exceed the wind uplift requirements needed to obtain FM approvals.
 Many in-service membranes have survived the onslaught of Category 3 hurricanes, and can be designed specifically for storm-prone climates.

 References & News